Asbestos occurs naturally in the form of silicate mineral consisting of many fibres. When it is disturbed it can produce dust containing fibres.

 Safe practices that comply with the legislation and codes of practice for the management and control of asbestos in workplaces NOHSC 2018 (2005) need to be in place so that workers and the community at large are not exposed.

-James Pettit OHS & Management Services can assist your business with meeting the legislative compliance requirements in managing asbestos risk by developing asbestos management plans that include workplace inspections to identify asbestos containing materials, conducting asbestos air monitoring, sample collection and analysis, development of an asbestos register, risk assessments associated with asbestos containing materials and providing asbestos training and awareness programmes.
+WEGEL (WHS & Management Services) can assist your business with meeting the legislative compliance requirements in managing asbestos risk by developing asbestos management plans that include workplace inspections to identify asbestos containing materials, conducting asbestos air monitoring, sample collection and analysis, development of an asbestos register, risk assessments associated with asbestos containing materials and providing asbestos training and awareness programs.